Vessel Delivery & Handover Services

 • Class status and survey item follow-up

-• Insurance survey or condition survey coordination where applicable
+• Insurance survey or condition survey follow-up where applicable

-• Follow-up of outstanding recommendations before or after delivery
+• Outstanding recommendation follow-up before or after delivery

-Delivery often requires immediate arrangement of bunkers, lube oil, provisions, deck stores, engine stores, safety items and critical spare parts.
-SVC Marine can coordinate local supply and delivery support where available.
+Delivery often requires immediate bunkers, lube oil, provisions, deck stores, engine stores, safety items and critical spare parts.
+SVC Marine handles local supply follow-up and delivery to vessel, agent, yard or warehouse where available.

 • Critical spare parts sourcing and delivery